micmejia/bible-dump/NKJV/Revelation/Rev 21.md

 But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple.

 ###### 23
-The city had no need of the sun or of the moon to shine [^l]in it, for the [^m]glory of God illuminated it.
+The city had no need of the sun or of the moon to shine in it, for the glory of God illuminated it.
 The Lamb _is_ its light.

 ###### 24
-And the nations [^n]of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor [^o]into it.
+And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.

 ###### 25
 Its gates shall not be shut at all by day (there shall be no night there).

 ###### 26
-And they shall bring the glory and the honor of the nations into [^p]it.
+And they shall bring the glory and the honor of the nations into it.

 ###### 27
-But there shall by no means enter it anything [^q]that defiles, or causes an abomination or a lie, but only those who are written in the Lamb's Book of Life.
+But there shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb's Book of Life.